loicginoux/dotfiles/README.md

     ./install.sh

+If you want to install all your favorite apps

+    ./install_all_apps.sh

 There is configuration for `zsh` so switch your shell from the default `bash` to `zsh` on OS X:

     chsh -s /bin/zsh